austin-bowen/rosy/README.md

 - `record <topics>`: Record messages on the given topic(s) to a file.
 By default, a file named `record_<datetime>.bag` will be created in the current directory.
 - `play`: Play back messages from a bag file, with the same timing between messages as when they were recorded.
 By default, the most recent bag file in the current directory will be played back.
 - `info`: Print information about a bag file.
 By default, the most recent bag file in the current directory will be used.

-Use the `--help` arg on any of those sub-commands to see all options.

 ### `$ python -m rosy.demo.speedtest {send,recv}`